 The Supra is currently in its fifth generation and is being built in conjunction with BMW at their factory in Graz, Austria.
-In this section we’re going to get into more detail about all the generations and what made this car be the icon that it is today.
+In this section, we’re going to get into more detail about all the generations and what made this car the icon that it is today.

-The second generation Supra was in production form in1978-1981 and it was still named the Celica Supra or the Celica XX in Japan.
+The second-generation Supra was in production form from 1978 to 1981 and it was still named the Celica Supra or the Celica XX in Japan.
 It still wasn’t its own model, but that would soon change.
 Major exterior differences could be seen in the second generation.
 These included the pop-up headlights and an overall boxier styling approach.
-In addition to that, the new supra was slightly longer and wider that its predecessor.
+In addition to that, the new supra was slightly longer and wider than its predecessor.

-Toyota responded to customers demands for more power by adding a further two engines to their lineup, brining the total up to five.
+Toyota responded to customers’ demands for more power by adding a further two engines to their lineup, bringing the total up to five.
 They now offered three 2.0L engines and two 2.8L engines.
 The 2.3L from the previous generation was no longer available.
 The available transmissions were also bumped up to five.
-They included and three five-speed manuals and two four-speed automatics.
+They included three five-speed manuals and two four-speed automatics.
 Horsepower numbers ranged from 125hp all the way to 178hp.

-Technology was the main focus for Toyota when it came to the third generation Supra.
-Some of the optional equipment available was three-channel ABS system and an electronically controlled shock absorber that varied the damper rates depending on the driving style.
-In addition, all models came with double-wishbone suspension as an available targa top.
+Technology was the main focus for Toyota when it came to the third-generation Supra.
+Some of the optional equipment available was a three-channel ABS system and an electronically controlled shock absorber that varied the damper rates depending on the driving style.
+In addition, all models came with double-wishbone suspension as an available Targa top.
 There was an optional metal sunroof that became available in 1991.

 A total of 241,471 units were made for this generation.

 This was the longest produced generation Supra to date.
-It was made from 1993 and went all the way up to 2002, totaling up to nine years.
-This time around, the exterior looked sleeker and more rounded than previous generations, and it focused even more on performance.
+It was made in 1993 and went all the way up to 2002, totalling up to nine years.
+This time around, the exterior looked sleeker and more rounded than in previous generations, and it focused even more on performance.

 Only two engines were offered for this generation.
-Both were 3.0L 2JZ variants; one was N/A while the others had two turbos strapped to it.
-Power went from 220hp, all the way up to 326 for the for the twin-turbo, later models.
+Both were 3.0L 2JZ variants; one was N/A while the others had two turbos strapped to them.
+Power went from 220hp, all the way up to 326 for the twin-turbo, later models.
 Three transmission choices were offered, including one five and one six-speed manual transmission and a four-speed automatic.